 Joey Pigza sympathetically and poignantly depicts life as a child with attention deficit disorder.
 Since this story is told from the perspective of a child, it would allow other students to better understand the challenges facing children with ADD.
 As a teacher, I would assign this book as a reading, or read it together with my class, to encourage an atmosphere of tolerance and respect in the classroom.

 Children and Adults with Attention Deficit Hyperactivity Disorder.
 (2015).
 Advocacy.
 Retrieved from

 The entire CHADD website is useful, as it contains a wealth of resources for parents and children with ADHD, as well as for educators.
-This page specifically, on advocacy, helps teachers to better understand the perpective of parents advocating for accomodations for their child.
-It provides a context for their concerns so that teachers can be prepared to address their needs empathetically and knowledgably.
+This page specifically, on advocacy, helps teachers to better understand the perspective of parents advocating for accommodations for their child.
+It provides a context for their concerns so that teachers can be prepared to address their needs empathetically and knowledgeably.